 Computer-Aided Design of VLSI Circuits

 These researchers use MSI supercomputing resources to solve problems in the domain of computer-aided analysis and optimization of VLSI designs.
-Specifically, the projects will address problems in the areas of: impact of thermal-mechanical effects on circuit performance in sub-micron planar and 3D-IC technologies; and electromigration-aware power delivery network analysis.The key aspects are described below.
+Specifically, the projects will address two problems described below.

 - Electromigration-aware power delivery network analysis: Electromigration has become a serious reliability issue while designing VLSI circuits in current technologies.
-There is a growing need to accurately model the effects of electromigration, which is critical in the design of the VLSI circuits.
-Current models for electromigration in interconnects are simple and inaccurate, and these researchers aim to come up with electromigration model for the interconnects (metal wires) in the power delivery network that is computationally efficient while physically accurate, and further apply the model to analyze the power delivery network on chip which typically has tens of thousands of metal wires for a single chip.
+There is a growing need to accurately model the effects of electromigration and then use this model within the design flow of VLSI circuits.
+Current models for electromigration are simple and inaccurate, and these researchers aim to come up with electromigration model for the interconnects (metal wires) in the power delivery network that is computationally efficient while physically accurate, and further apply the model to analyze the power delivery network, which typically has hundreds of thousands of metal wires for a single chip.
 Electromigration is also intimately linked with on-chip residual stress due to CTE mismatches between various constituents of the chip, as well as the stress build-up due to the gradient of atomic concentration.
 The goal of this project is to analyze the impact of these effects.